What if you could read or even listen to your favorite articles while traveling without even having access to the internet?

 If you’re into blogging or a student, you must use the Pocket app to save articles so that you never miss any important ones.

-And, always make sure to sync and offline download your contents before traveling or leaving the internet zone.
+And, always make sure to sync and offline download your content before travelling or leaving the internet zone.

 Now, it’s your turn.